-The PPS conforms to Section 24-121(a)(3), which requires that when lots are proposed on land adjacent to an existing arterial roadway, they shall be designed to front on either an interior street or a service road.
-With this development, a network of private streets is provided internal to the development, which all lots front on, and from which all dwellings will be accessed.
+The proposed development conforms to Section 24-121(a)(3), which requires that when lots are proposed on land adjacent to an existing arterial roadway, they shall be designed to front on either an interior street or a service road.
+With this development, a network of private streets is proposed internal to the development, which all lots front on, and from which all dwellings will be accessed.

-The PPS also conforms to Section 24-128(b)(19) of the prior Subdivision Regulations, which allows private streets to serve townhouse residential uses in any zone where the use is permitted.
+The proposed development also conforms to Section 24-128(b)(19) of the prior Subdivision Regulations, which allows private streets to serve townhouse residential uses in any zone where the use is permitted.
 The pavement width of private streets shall not be less than 22 feet, provided that the accessibility of the private roads to emergency equipment is ensured by the County Fire Chief or the Chief's designee.
-This PPS evaluates one-family attached dwellings for the elderly, which is a use permitted in the prior R-R Zone, subject to the approval of a special exception.
+This development proposes onefamily attached dwellings for the elderly, which is a use permitted in the prior R-R Zone, subject to the approval of a special exception.
 The PPS includes a network of private streets connected to MD 193, which serve the townhouse (one-family attached) dwelling units.
-In accordance with this section, the PPS includes private roads with a minimum pavement width of 22 feet.
-However, the PPS also includes an historic house, which is located on its own residential lot, and subsequently will be sold to a private party for habitation.
-Section 24-128(a) of the prior Subdivision Regulations requires that lots for single-family detached dwelling units have frontage on and direct vehicular access to a public street.
+In accordance with this section, the PPS proposes private roads with a minimum pavement width of 22 feet.
+However, the PPS also includes an historic house, which is proposed to be located on its own residential lot, and subsequently sold to a private party for habitation.
+Section 24-128(a) of the prior Subdivision Regulations requires that lots for single-family detached dwellingunits have frontage on and direct vehicular access to a public street.
 The PPS shows this lot, Lot 16, fronting on and having direct access from a private street (Ridgley Run Road).
-The applicant shall revise Ivy Creek Lane and Ridgley Run Road, located between

-MD 193 and Lot 16, to be a public road with concurrence from the operating agency, or request a variation to this requirement at the time of final plat.
+The applicant may revise Oak Creek Lane and Ridgley Run Road, located between MD 193 and Lot 16, to be a public road with concurrence from the operating agency, or request a variation to this requirement at the time of final plat.

-An entrance feature is shown near the intersection of a private street (Ivy Creek Lane) and MD 193 and is located outside a public utility easement (PUE) within open space Parcel H. Additional parking for visitors, which includes provision for Americans with Disabilities Act-accessible parking, is conceptually provided at three locations, including near the recreational facility space.
+An entrance feature is proposed near the intersection of a proposed private street (Ivy Creek Lane) and MD 193 and is located outside a proposed public utility easement (PUE) within open space Parcel H. Additional parking for visitors, which includes provision for Americans with Disabilities Act-accessible parking, is conceptually proposed at three locations, including near the recreational facility space.

-Several technical revisions are required to this PPS, prior to its signature approval, which are included as conditions of approval.
+Several technical revisions are required to this PPS, prior to its signature approval, which are included as conditions of approval in the Recommendation section of this technical staff report.

-6. Previous Approvals-The property has been the subject of two prior development approvals.
+3. Previous Approvals-The property has been the subject of two prior development approvals.
 PPS 4-04130 was filed in 2004, for 31 lots for single-family residential development.
 However, this application was disapproved based upon inadequate public notice.
-PPS 4-05105 (Zoglio Property) was approved by the Prince George's County Planning Board (PGCPB Resolution No. 06-87) in 2006, for 26 lots and three parcels for single-family detached residential development in the prior R-R Zone.
+PPS 4-05105 (Zoglio Property) was approved by the Prince George's County Planning Board (PGCPB Resolution No. 06-87) in 2006, for 26 lots and 3 parcels for single-family detached residential development in the prior R-R Zone.
 Final plats of subdivision were subsequently approved for the subject property (5-09086 through 5-09091), and Lots 1-26 and Parcels A-D were recorded in the Prince George's County Land Records for Ivy Creek.
 A limited Detailed Site Plan, DSP-06049, was approved on March 3, 2008, by the Prince George's County Planning Director, as required by Condition 18 of PGCPB Resolution No. 06-87, for the purpose of evaluating compatibility and buffering of the Marietta and Duvall Family Cemetery and the Arthur Magruder House from the proposed residential development.